 Leaf lettuce and spinach is recommended to start indoors which are not only light frost tolerant plants but also both great varieties for growing indoors with a little help from some grow lights through out the winter months.

-Plant quality seeds directly into the soil at this time or you can pick up plants at your local garden center to transplant.
-There is no reason to start the seeds indoors at this time.
+You can plant quality seeds directly into the soil during the fall gardening months or you can pick up plants at your local garden center to transplant if they are available.

 They will give you accurate dates and are rarely wrong, they have been at it for a very long time.
-For more information about using Farmers Almanac see our gardening post.
+For more information about using the Farmers Almanac website see our gardening post.